jchartrand/CWRC-PublicEntityDialogs/README.md

 let wikidata = require('wikidata-entity-lookup')
 let getty = require('getty-entity-lookup')
 let dbpedia = require('dbpedia-entity-lookup')
+let geonames = require('geonames-entity-lookup')
 ```

 Each of the npm modules listed above can currently be used.
-We expect to later add GeoCode and GeoNames.

 Entity sources must be registered.
 See the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) for an example of usage, or the test/test.js file in this repository, which uses mockes for the entity sources.